All articles

 The Power of Positive Reinforcement for Teaching Autistic Children

 Reinforcement or bribery: Is there a difference?
 Positive reinforcement is a powerful motivator.
-For children with Autism Spectrum Disorder (ASD), the purpose of using positive reinforcement in the...
+For autistic children, the purpose of using positive reinforcement in the classroom or at home is to shape better behavior and to help them learn new skills and maintain these skills

 YW